SingularityX-ai/penify-cli/README.md

 - `-cf, --complete_folder_path`: Path to a folder for which to generate documentation for all files.
 - `-gf, --git_folder_path`: Path to a Git repository to generate documentation for modified files.
 Defaults to the current directory.

+Note: If you want to automate API Documentation, Architecture Documentation, Code Documentation, Pull Request Documentation and need a demo.
+Send message in our support channel [Discord](https://discord.gg/wqrc8JeV)

 ### Commit Code

 To commit code with an automatically generated commit message: